mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Cluster Name`

-     - The name as it will appear in |service|.
+     - The cluster name as it will appear in |service|.

-   * - :guilabel:`Region`
+   * - :guilabel:`Cloud Provider and Region`

-     - The physical location of your MongoDB cluster.
-The region you choose can affect network latency for clients accessing your databases.
+     - The cloud provider and physical location of your MongoDB cluster.

+       The choice of cloud provider and region affects the configuration options for the available instance sizes, network latency for clients accessing your cluster, and the :doc:`cost of running the cluster
+       </billing>`.

+       .. include:: /includes/fact-group-region-association.rst

        Regions marked as :guilabel:`Recommended` provide higher availability compared to other regions.

-       For more information on :guilabel:`Recommended` AWS regions, see :ref:`amazon-aws-availability-zones`.
+For more information, see:

-       .. include:: /includes/fact-group-region-association.rst

-       Pricing for cluster configuration settings :ref:`vary by region
-       <region-costs>`.
+       - :ref:`AWS Recommended Regions <amazon-aws-availability-zones>`.

+       - :ref:`GCP Recommended Regions<google-gcp-availability-zones>`.

    * - :guilabel:`Instance Size`

      - The memory, storage, and IOPS specification for each